smatechnologies/ibm-i-agent-docs/docs/installation/installation.md

     To enter an alternate LSAM environment instead of the default environment, press \<F4\> = Prompt instead of \<Enter\> with the STRSMA command, and specify either the name of the LSAM environment, or the value \*SELECT to pick an environment from the list.
     :::

 3. From the LSAM Main Menu, use function 7.
 LSAM parameters to review and update the configuration values.
 Be sure to verify and take note of the LSAM Name, the IP Address and the communications port numbers that will be used by OpCon to communicate with this LSAM.

 4. On the OpCon server, configure the OpCon machine table to add a record for the LSAM Name.
-Please refer to [Extended Discussion of     Parameters](Configuration.md#Extended) for some important notes about setting some of the Advanced values in the OpCon/xps machine table.
+Please refer to [Extended Discussion of Parameters](/configuration/configuration) for some important notes about setting some of the Advanced values in the OpCon/xps machine table.

 5. Read through the remainder of this topic and observe any late documentation changes that may apply to the configuration of LSAM operations.

 6. From the LSAM Main Menu, select function 6.
 LSAM management menu.

 7. From the LSAM management menu, select function 1.
 Start LSAM to start the LSAM server programs.
 You can confirm that the LSAM server programs are running by selecting function 3.
 Check LSAM subsystem status.

 8. From the OpCon server, start the IBM i LSAM machine and verify that the machine status window turns blue (or, from the machine table window, that the connection arrow has completed -- refresh the machine table window using function key F5 to verify this final status), indicating that the connection has been completed.

 9. Use OpCon to define schedules and job master records, and then build and release the schedules.
-To prove that the IBM i LSAM is running, define a job that executes the following test \"general program\":
+To prove that the IBM i LSAM is running, define a job that executes the following test "general program":

 ## Introduction to LSAM Server User Profile SMANET